 The Young Darwin Scholarship is a Field Studies Council initiative supporting young people with a real interest in the natural world and inspiring the next generation of ‘Darwins’.

-Applications are now open for 2021:
+Applications have now closed for 2023.

 See our other young people opportunities